Netflix/lemur/docs/administration.rst

     External Authorization
 :Description:
     Adds support to implement custom authorization logic that is best suited for your enterprise.
 Lemur offers `AuthorizationPlugin` and its extended version `DomainAuthorizationPlugin`.
-One can implement a `DomainAuthorizationPlugin` and configure its slug as `USER_DOMAIN_AUTHORIZATION_PROVIDER` to check if caller is authorized to issue a certificate for a given Common Name and Subject Alternative Name (SAN) of type DNSName
+One can implement `DomainAuthorizationPlugin` and configure its slug as `USER_DOMAIN_AUTHORIZATION_PROVIDER` to check if caller is authorized to issue a certificate for a given Common Name and Subject Alternative Name (SAN) of type DNSName